QingZ11/nebula-website/content/en/posts/practice-jepsen-test-framework-in-nebula-graph/index.md

 - `:invoke	:cas  [1 2]` This row records the initiation of cas operation, i.e. update the value to 2 if the read result is 1.

 ### Introducing Failures in Jepsen

 Below are the three types of failures Nebula Graph has injected to the cluster for chaos testing purpose.

 #### kill-node

 The control node of Jepsen will randomly kill a certain database service on a node several times during the entire test.
 When a node is killed, the available nodes decreased by one in the cluster.
 After a certain time, the database service of the node is started and the node will rejoin the cluster.

 #### partition-random-node

 Jepsen will randomly isolate a node from others during the test, so that there is no communication between this node and other nodes.
 Then Jepsen will repair this network isolation after a certain time to restore the cluster to its original state.

 #### partition-random-halves

-In this common network partition, the Jepsen control node randomly cuts the five databse nodes into two parts, one of which has two nodes and the other has three.
+In this common network partition, the Jepsen control node randomly cuts the five database nodes into two parts, one of which has two nodes and the other has three.
 Communication will be resumed after a certain period of time as shown below.

 ![partition](https://user-images.githubusercontent.com/56643819/72118867-869c0a80-338d-11ea-878d-15ea79811a8b.png)